Genivia/ugrep/README.md

 ### Interactive search with -Q

     -Q[=DELAY], --query[=DELAY]
-            Query mode: user interface to perform interactive searches.
+            Query mode: start a TUI to perform interactive searches.
 This mode requires an ANSI capable terminal.
-An optional DELAY argument may be specified to reduce or increase the response time to execute searches after the last key press, in increments of 100ms, where the default is 5 (0.5s delay).
+An optional DELAY argument may be specified to reduce or increase the response time to execute searches after the last key press, in increments of 100ms, where the default is 3 (300ms delay).
 No whitespace may be given between -Q and its argument DELAY.
 Initial patterns may be specified with -e PATTERN, i.e. a PATTERN argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
 Press F2 or CTRL-Y to invoke a command to view or edit the file shown at the top of the screen.
-            The command can be specified with option --view, or defaults to environment variable PAGER if defined, or EDITOR.
+            The command can be specified with option --view, or defaults to environment variable PAGER when defined, or EDITOR.
 Press Tab and Shift-Tab to navigate directories and to select a file to search.
             Press Enter to select lines to output.
-Press ALT-l for option -l to list files, ALT-n for -n, etc.  Non-option commands include ALT-] to increase fuzziness and ALT-} to increase context.
-Enables --heading.
-See also options --confirm and --view.
+Press ALT-l for option -l to list files, ALT-n for -n, etc.  Non-option commands include ALT-] to increase context.
+See also options --confirm, --delay, --split and --view.
     --no-confirm
-            Do not confirm actions in -Q query mode.
+            Do not confirm actions in -Q query TUI.
 The default is confirm.
     --delay=DELAY
-            Set the default -Q response delay (nonzero).
-Default is 5.
+            Set the default -Q key response delay.
+Default is 3 for 300ms.
+    --split
+            Split the -Q query TUI screen on startup.
     --view[=COMMAND]
-            Use COMMAND to view/edit a file in query mode when pressing CTRL-Y.
+            Use COMMAND to view/edit a file in -Q query TUI by pressing CTRL-Y.

 This option starts a user interface to enter search patterns interactively:
 - Press F1 or CTRL-Z to view a help screen and to enable or disable options.